-After falling into disrepair, this Victorian warehouse has only recently, been lovingly restored and we are delighted to open our doors for the first time, and welcome you to share in the buildings rich history.
+After falling into disrepair, this Victorian warehouse has only recently been lovingly restored and we are delighted to open our doors and welcome you to share in the buildings rich history.
 Built on the banks of the Forth and Clyde Canal, this tour offers a fascinating insight into how the warehouse developed alongside the city waterway.
 Now a multipurpose events venue, alongside dynamic and creative commercial spaces, we are excited to see the space flourish once more as a vibrant and collaborative business hub.

 The Engine Room houses an electrically powered Royce Ltd crane, designed by automotive pioneer Sir Henry Royce of Rolls-Royce.
 You will also see the exposed red brick walls, original cast iron columns, old outbuilding and private gardens.
 Originally built for William Walls then rented to Clarkson and Becket in 1873.
 It has historically employed many local people and enhanced and encouraged industry in the local and surrounding communities.